Meng-73/Making-2/README.md

 ### 3. Vibration Motor

 After this I added a vibration motor and put it on the back of the steering wheel.
-When the car hits an obstacle, the vibration motor will vibrate and the steering wheel will vibrate with it, which will give the player an immersive gaming experience.
+When the car hits an obstacle, the vibration motor will vibrate , which will make the player experience better.

 <img src="https://github.com/Meng-73/Making-2/blob/main/image/4.JPG" width="50%">